 Impact of State and Local Orders on California Car Dealers and Repair Facilities

-In Southern California, Los Angeles County specifically exempts car dealerships and repair businesses but Los Angeles City exempts only repair businesses.
-Violations of these orders are misdemeanors punishable by fines of up to $1,000, up to 90 days imprisonment for county violations, and up to 180 days imprisonment for city violations, under Health and Safety Code section 120295 and Los Angeles Administrative Code sections 8.77 and 8.78 respectively.
-Orange County and San Bernardino County’s orders permit most non-food retailers to remain open subject to social distancing guidelines.
-San Diego city and San Diego County similarly restrict but do not suspend the operations of most non-food retailers, but the city’s website references the state order.
+In Southern California, Los Angeles County and Los Angeles City exempt only repair businesses (including dealership service departments).
+Violations of these orders are misdemeanors punishable by fines of up to $1,000, up to 180 days imprisonment under Health and Safety Code section 120295, Los Angeles County Code section 11.02.080.and Los Angeles Administrative Code sections 8.77 and 8.78 respectively.
+Orange County and San Bernardino County and San Diego County all defer to the state order.
+Ventura County exempts auto supply and repair businesses.
+Dealers may offer such services, and may sell cars online and deliver to people’s homes but showrooms must be closed.
+The City of Palm Springs and its FAQs exempt auto supply, repair businesses, and related facilities, but in person sales are permitted only to essential businesses or essential workers.
+Dealers may sell cars online and deliver to residences.
 As with Los Angeles city and county, these Southern California orders specify that violations are misdemeanors punishable by fines of up to $1,000 (and up to 90 or 180 days imprisonment) under Government Code section 8865; Palm Springs Municipal Code section 2.20.100 (maximum fine $500); and Health and Safety Code section 120295.

 The impact of state and local orders on dealerships and repair facilities is a rapidly changing environment and clients are strongly encouraged to consult with an Arent Fox automotive attorney regarding the latest restrictions in their area.